Nominations & submissions

 The next state finalist will not be elevated to the status of national finalist.

-The purpose of the site visit is for verification of the business, not the awards submission.
+The purpose of the meeting with a judge is for verification of the business, not the awards submission.
 Companies are under no obligation to offer a judge a free experience of their product.
-The site visit will be prearranged at a mutually convenient time and the judges have a proforma from which they work.
+The meeting will be prearranged at a mutually convenient time and the judges have a proforma from which they work.

 All businesses will meet the site visit requirements, the exceptions to this are:

-The specifics of the site visit are provided to entrants at the time of booking or appointment.
+The specifics of the meeting are provided to entrants at the time of booking or appointment.

-If a business currently holds accreditation with QTF and has had a visit in the past 12 months, then a site visit may not be required.
+If a business currently holds accreditation with QTF and has had a visit in the past 12 months, then a meeting may not be required.

 New business (not yet accredited)